 Book your venue

-When you start planning your wedding, you don’t need to have your theme ironed out or your colour palette set in stone to find that perfect venue.
+When you start planning, you don’t need to have your wedding theme ironed out or your colour palette set in stone to find that perfect venue.
 In fact, your venue might be just what you need to inspire your wedding’s finer details.
 If you fall in love with a rustic barn it may encourage you to choose wildflowers for your arrangements and a more casual catering style.
 Alternatively, if your heart gets stolen by a swanky hotel ballroom you may be more inclined to host a black tie affair complete with a live jazz band and ritzy hors d'oeuvres.

 Hire a planner